 Claire’s College was completed in 1719 after the fire destroyed the original building, founded in 1338.

 Have you heard the story about the college and the Henry VIII statue above the gate?
-Apparently, he holds a chair leg in his hand, only because, many years ago, a bunch of students thought it will be a fun thing to do.
+Apparently, he holds a chair leg in his hand, only because, many years ago, a bunch of students thought it would be a fun thing to do.

 Trinity College is the largest in Cambridge, founded in 1546 by Henry VIII (my favourite King, before he became old, cruel and grumpy).
 The Trinity Great Court is the largest university court in the world.